MirandaLv/mirandalv.github.io/_pages/about.md

 **2023-11**: Our paper "Mapping the tidal marshes of coastal Virginia: a hierarchical transfer learning approach" was accepted by GIScience & Remote Sensing.

-**2023-11**: I presented a paper utilizing deep learning to map coastal tidal marshes at the SouthEastern Division of the Association of American Geographers (SEDAAG).
+**2023-11**: I presented a paper that employed deep learning techniques for mapping coastal tidal marshes at the SouthEastern Division of the Association of American Geographers (SEDAAG).

-**2023-11**: I gave a talk "Harnessing deep learning and high-resolution overhead imagery in Coastal Resource Management" at the 2023 SuperComputing Conference in Denver, Colorado.
+**2023-11**: I delivered a presentation titled "Harnessing Deep Learning and High-Resolution Overhead Imagery in Coastal Resource Management" at the 2023 SuperComputing Conference in Denver, Colorado.

 **2023-05**: Our poster showing the process of pyShore was presented at the York River and Small Coastal Basins Symposium, VIMS.